software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Implement the tasks of the third user story, "As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations".
 >
 > Put the business logic of "creating a reading recommendation for a user" into the `createRecommendation` method implemented in exercise 6.
 These changes will probably break the tests implemented in exercise 7.
-Fix the existing tests, but you don't need to implement any new tests.
+Fix the existing tests, and test that the user is correctly associated with the user (similarly as with the category).
 >
 > The "Edit" link and the "Delete" button should only be visible in the reading recommendation list if the user has added the reading recommendation.